mmobarak/morephcam/README.md

 ## Basic Pi Setup

-After installing the Desktop version of Bookworm, update packages and add dev tools that may be required when installing Python packages.
-Some of these tools may already be installed but are included here in case you opt for a Lite installation of Bookworm.
+After installing the Lite version of Bookworm, update packages and add dev tools that may be required when installing Python packages.

 ```bash
 sudo apt update